MAPS: Multi-Agent Personality Shaping for Collaborative Reasoning: Experiment Settings and Baselines

 \section{Experiment Settings and Baselines}

-We select GPT-4o\footnote{https://openai.com/api/}, a powerful MLLM, as our primary agent for solving \msp\ tasks.
+We select GPT-4o~\cite{achiam2023gpt}, a powerful MLLM, as our primary agent for complex problem reasoning.
 GPT-4o not only demonstrates strong reasoning and generation capabilities across a wide range of multimodal processing tasks, but also excels in efficiently exploring multiple perspectives when faced with complex scientific domain requirements.
 This makes it well-suited for adaptation to various tasks and datasets within the MAPS process.
 We use accuracy as our primary evaluation metric to comprehensively assess the performance of different methods across diverse task scenarios.
-The experimental results present in~\Cref{mainResults} offer a thorough comparison of the performance of MAPS against all baseline methods.
-The experiments are primarily conducted on three \msp\ datasets in ~\Cref{dataset}, where we provide a detailed comparison of MAPS and the baseline models across four types of tasks: mathematics, physics, chemistry, and general tasks.
+The experimental results offer a thorough comparison of the performance of MAPS against all baseline methods.
+The experiments are primarily conducted on three datasets in Appendix~\ref{dataset}, where we provide a detailed comparison of MAPS and the baseline models across four types of tasks: mathematics, physics, chemistry, and general tasks.
 Our approach achieves a new SOTA performance.
-To further strengthen the comparison, ~\Cref{ge} includes a generalization experiment conducted on the physics data subset of the DiagramQG\footnote{https://huggingface.co/datasets/zhibei1204/DiagramQG}, which further demonstrates the robustness and effectiveness of our model.
+To further strengthen the comparison, Appendix~\ref{ge} includes a generalization experiment conducted on the physics data subset of the DiagramQG~\cite{zhang2025diagram}, which further demonstrates the robustness and effectiveness of our model.